aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 ???

 which passed in 1990.
-The ADA prevents discrimination based on disability, and in recent years many companies that have functionality deemed to be universal enough to be a public service—such as banks and airlines—have found themselves under pressure to offer their services and their websites to everyone,
+The ADA prevents discrimination based on disability, and in recent years many companies that have functionality deemed to be universal enough to be a public service—such as banks, airlines, universities, government websites, states—have found themselves under pressure to offer their services and their websites to everyone,

 ---